csc203-calpoly/live-coding-demos/01-intro-to-java/README.md

 The answer is `false`, because the `==` operator checks *sameness*, not *equality*.

 Because `p1` and `p2` are *reference types*, each of those variables is pointing to a different location in memory.
-Now, you and me and everyone else understands that if two points have the same `x` and `y` coordinates, they should be considered equal.
+Now, you and me and everyone else understands that if two points have the same `x` and `y` coordinates, they should probably be considered equal.

-Therefore, for all reference types in Java, equality should be checked using the `.equals` function, which checks for *equality* instead of *sameness*.
+That is why all reference types provide an `equals` function, which checks *equality* (using some logical definition of equality) rather than *sameness*.

+We can use it as follows:

 ```java
 Point p1 = new Point(1, 2);